guedesfelipe/blog/docs/en/docs/python/increasing-performance-sets.md

 ```
 </div>

-Here we can see that whoever does almost all the work is the special *byte_code* called `BUILD_SET` and soon after it returns the set to us, very simple right.
+Here we can see that whoever does almost all the work is the special *byte_code* called `BUILD_SET` and soon after it returns the set to us.
+Very simple, right?

 ## Let's see the byte code of the second option
 <div class="termy">